Bard College: Programs, centers, and associated institutes

-Bard awards the Bard Fiction Prize annually to "a promising emerging writer who is an American citizen aged 39 years or younger at the time of application".
-The prize is $30,000 and an appointment as writer-in-residence at the college.

-The Hannah Arendt Center for Politics and Humanities is located at Bard College.
-The center hosts an annual public conference, offers courses, runs various related academic programs, and houses research fellows.

 In February 2009, Bard announced the first dual degree program between a Palestinian university and an American institution of higher education.
 The college entered into a collaboration with Al-Quds University involving an honors college, a master's program in teaching and a model high school.
+In August 2023, Bard entered a partnership with Parami University. to award dual bachelor degree to Parami undergraduate students.

 In accordance with AlQuds-Bard requirements, students are not allowed to decide their major during the first year of their studies; instead, as a liberal arts college, students are advised to diverge in different classes that would allow them to decide what program they would like to take interest in as in the following year.
-Students are encouraged to look upon different classes to help them decide the subject they would mostly enjoy studying.
-Bard gives students the opportunity to dissect different programs before committing to a specific major.
-As a policy, throughout a student's undergraduate years, they must distribute their credits among different courses so that they can liberally experience the different courses Bard has to offer.

-In June 2011, Bard officially acquired the Longy School of Music in Cambridge, Massachusetts, and in November 2011, Bard took ownership of the European College of Liberal Arts in Berlin, Germany, to become Bard College Berlin.
+In June 2011, Bard acquired the Longy School of Music in Cambridge, Massachusetts, and in November 2011, Bard took ownership of the European College of Liberal Arts in Berlin, Germany, to become Bard College Berlin.

-In 2013, Bard entered into a comprehensive agreement with Soochow University in Suzhou, China, that will include a joint program between the Soochow University School of Music and the Bard College Conservatory of Music, exploration leading to the establishment of The Bard College Liberal Arts Academy at Soochow University, and student exchange.

-In 2020, Bard announced that through the new Franklin and Eleanor Roosevelt Advanced Achievement Scholars program the college will offer admission to high school juniors within 120 miles from the college based on an essay process based on the popular Bard Entrance Exam, first launched in 2013.